-I have worked across the fields of media, civil society, development, politics, culture and activism in Denmark, the Balkans and Africa.
-I have lived for longer periods of time in refugee-hosting areas, in post-conflict and developing countries - in Bosnia, Serbia, Uganda, South Sudan and Tanzania.
-I believe in going into depths rather than spreading myself too thin.
-I believe in returning.
+I've worked across media, civil society, development, politics, culture and activism in Denmark, the Balkans and Africa since the late 1990s.
+I've lived for longer periods of time in Serbia, Uganda, South Sudan and Tanzania.

-In 2017, I completed an MA in African Studies from University of Copenhagen based on a thesis and field work in Kigoma in Tanzania.
-On 1 November 2019, I started a PhD which aims at unpacking local discourse on humanitarianism expressed in everyday life in a refugee camp in Tanzania.
-The project relies on a methodological mix of digital ethnography and fieldwork for analyses of the understanding of humanitarianism in local discourse.
-The PhD connects with the research project Everyday Humanitarianism in Tanzania, which refers to an expanded series of practices in everyday lives of citizens engaging in humanitarianism outside of formal structures.
+In 2017, I completed an MA in African Studies from University of Copenhagen with a thesis based on field work focused on politics and transition in Kigoma in Tanzania.
+November 2019, I started a PhD at Copenhagen Business School, which connects with the research project Everyday Humanitarianism in Tanzania which examines practices in everyday lives of citizens engaging in humanitarianism outside of formal structures.
+See here.

-I have made an effort in applying experience from Africa and the Balkans such as challenging narratives of perceptions of the global South when working with public debates, learning sessions and dissimination of information.
-Most recently as Project Coordinator at Main Library of Copenhagen with the Sudanese cartoonist Khalid Albaih and International Cities of Refuge Network (ICORN) (2018), and by co-curating a photo exhibition at the Museum of African Art in Belgrade in Serbia – providing a platform for young African photographers’ nuancing of everyday lives in East Africa (2019).
+I have made an effort in applying experience from Africa and the Balkans such as challenging stereotypical narratives when working with public debates, learning sessions and dissemination of information.
+Most recently as Project Coordinator at Main Library of Copenhagen with the Sudanese cartoonist Khalid Albaih and International Cities of Refuge Network (ICORN) (2018), and by co-curating a photo exhibition at the Museum of African Art in Belgrade in Serbia – providing a platform for young African photographers’ nuancing of everyday lives on Instagram in East Africa (2019).